 Considering CS: GO players have developed their own weapon meta over the years that continues to evolve and improve, we expect the Valorant community to end up doing the same, particularly when you factor in how critical mobility is in both games.
 Just like in Counter-Strike, each weapon in Valorant has a different weight that affects movement speed, and a player’s accuracy will drop if they try to fire while moving.

 Characters And Abilities

 There’s one slight difference that sets Valorant apart from CS: GO, and that’s its character selection.
-Valorant features 10 playable characters who come from different backgrounds, and each have their own set of skills, including an ultimate that charges over time.
+Valorant features ten playable characters who come from different backgrounds, and each has its own set of skills, including an ultimate that charges over time.
 Agents are selected before the start of a match, and players can unlock additional abilities by purchasing them between rounds.

 Although abilities look a lot flashier and are way more fun to perform in Valorant, most of them essentially serve the same purpose as utilities like flashbangs, smoke grenades, and Molotovs in CS: GO.
 Of course, there are a few exceptions, such as Sage’s healing orb or Omen’s ultimate, which allows the player to teleport to a selected location.